LN-Zap/node-lnd-grpc/README.md

 ### Events

-**Event: 'service.WalletUnlocker.active'**
+**Event: 'locked'**

-The `service.WalletUnlocker.active` event is emitted when it has been determined that the wallet is locked and the `WalletUnlocker` interface is active.
+The `locked` event is emitted when it has been determined that the wallet is locked and the `WalletUnlocker` interface is active.

-**Event: 'service.Lightning.active'**
+**Event: 'active'**

-The `service.Lightning.active` event is emitted when it has been determined that the wallet is unlocked and the `Lightning` interface is active.
+The `active` event is emitted when it has been determined that the wallet is unlocked and the `Lightning` interface is active.

 **Event: 'disconnected'**